nbeloglazov/hatnik/README.md

 * Email - sends a customized email.
 * Noop - does nothing.
 * GitHub Issue - creates an issue in a selected repo.
-Not started.
 * GitHub Pull Request - creates a pull request with a simple modification like "set version of library N to XYZ in project.clj".
-Not started.
 * GitHub Wiki - changes a wiki page using a string find-and-replace algorithm.
 Not started.

 #### How to run locally